seanhudson03/CourseMate/METRICS.md

 Metric 2 (Click Through Rate): Track navigation events and impression events through Flutterflow and Firebase Analytics.
 Create a function to divide the total number of navigation events by the total number of impressions.

 Metric 3 (DAU): Firebase Analytics automatically tracks DAU.
 No additional code is necessary as this is a built-in metric available through Firebase’s engagement tracking.

+Metric 4 (Retention): Track the amount of times a user comes back to the app.
+Firebase tracks user retention.